Child prostitution: Physical and psychological effects

 According to Humanium, an NGO that opposes the prostitution of children, the practice causes injuries such as "vaginal tearing, physical after-effects of torture, pain, infection, or unwanted pregnancy".
 As clients seldom take precautions against the spread of HIV, prostituted children face a high risk of contracting the disease, and the majority of them in certain locations contract it.
 Other sexually transmitted diseases pose a threat as well, such as syphilis and herpes.
 High levels of tuberculosis have also been found among prostituted children.
 These illnesses are often fatal.

+Children are often medicated to make them appear more mature.
 Corticosteroids like Oradexon (a glucocorticoid) are commonly provided to prostituted children in places such as Bangladesh, to help make them look and feel more robust (i.e. less frail) and healthier, which in turn helps to keep them going.
 When use of these drugs is not monitored through bloodwork by a healthcare professional they can cause diabetes and high blood pressure, can weaken the immune system leaving patients more susceptible to illnesses, and can be highly psychologically addictive.
+In India, some girls are injected with oxytocin to make their breasts grow faster.

 Former prostituted children often deal with psychological trauma, including depression and posttraumatic stress disorder (PTSD).
 Other psychological effects include anger, insomnia, sexual and personality confusion, inability to trust adults, and loss of confidence.
 Drug-related health problems included dental problems, hepatitis B and C, and serious liver and kidney problems.
 Other medical complications included reproductive problems and injuries from sexual assaults; physical and neurological problems from violent physical attacks; and other general health issues including respiratory problems and joint pains.